 Lloyd's as a whole is authorized by the FSA and is required to implement certain rules prescribed by the FSA, pursuant to its powers under the Lloyd's Act 1982 relating to the operation of the Lloyd's market.
 Lloyd's prescribes, in respect of its managing agents and corporate members, certain minimum standards relating to their management and control, solvency and various other requirements.
-The FSA directly monitors Lloyd's managing agents' compliance with the systems and controls prescribed by Lloyd's.
-If it appears to the FSA that either Lloyd's is not fulfilling its delegated regulatory rules and guidance, the FSA may intervene at its discretion.
-Future regulatory changes or rulings by the FSA could impact RSML's business strategy or financial assumptions, possibly resulting in an adverse effect on RSML's financial condition and operating results
+The FSA directly monitors Lloyd's managing agents' compliance with the systems and controls solvency and various other requirements.
+The FSA directly monitors Lloyd's is not fulfilling its delegated regulatory rules and guidance, the FSA may intervene at its discretion.
+Future regulatory changes or rulings by the FSA could impact RSML's business strategy or financial assumptions, possibly resulting in an adverse effect on RSML's financial condition and operating results.

 Change of Control.
 The FSA regulates the acquisition of control of any Lloyd's managing agent which is authorized under the FSMA.
 Any company or individual that, together with its or his associates, directly or indirectly acquires 10% or more of the shares in a Lloyd's managing agent or its parent company, or is entitled to exercise or control the exercise of 10% or more of the voting power in such Lloyd's managing agent or its parent company, would be considered to have acquired control for the purposes of the relevant legislation, as would a person who had significant influence over the management of such Lloyd's managing agent or its parent company by virtue of his shareholding or voting power in either.
-A purchaser of 10% or more of RenaissanceRe's common shares or voting power would therefore be considered to have acquired control of RSML.
-Under the FSMA, any person or entity proposing to acquire control over a Lloyd's managing agent must give prior notification to the FSA of his or the entity's intention to do so.
+A purchaser of 10% or more of RenaissanceRe's common shares or voting power would therefore be considered to have acquired control over a Lloyd's managing agent must give prior notification to the FSA of his or the entity's intention to do so.
 The FSA would then have sixty working days to consider the application to acquire control.
 Failure to make the relevant prior application could result in action being taken against RSML by the FSA.
 Lloyd's approval is also required before any person can acquire control (using the same definition as for the FSA) of a Lloyd's managing agent or Lloyd's corporate member.